 The Flux Pattern Map (FPmap) is a patented (US Patent 6,519,531) Streamsim visualization technology to display and quantify the connectivity between injector and producer pairs.
 In the FPmap, all streamlines connecting a source/sink pair--usually an injector/producer pair--are schematically represented by a line in which color, thickness, and label are used to characterize individual connections.
 This makes it very easy to quickly identify and quantify strong vs. weak connections between injectors and producers.
-Collectively, this data are called well-allocation-factors (WAF) and are central for good field management.
+Collectively, this data are called well-allocation-factors (WAFs) and are central for good field management.
+The WAFs necessarily change in time as the streamlines are updated due to changing well rates, closing/opening of wells, and/or the chaning of the insitu fluid distribution.

 |Well allocation factors using the volume rate of the injectors as normalizing value for the connections.|